GsSqueak/GsSqueak/README.md

 6. Start a new GemStone session with `GSGRepositoryManager open.` and login

 7. Click `Load GsSqueak`.
+Choose the directory `squeak-modifications/squeak-diffs`.
 This starts the bootstrapping process from Squeak into the specified stone

 8. If Index support is intended run `misc/gsIndexes.tpz` in topaz